Self defense, Tucson AZ lessons that pay off in later life

 I remember one evening I was sitting in the back yard talking to my father about how I wasn't ready.
 Ready for what I didn't know, but I knew if I was ever called upon that I was not ready.

-After watching two classes , the first was taught by Amy Young, the second by you, I knew that even though I hadn't been looking for a martial art to train in, I had found what I was looking for.
+After watching two self defense classes , the first was taught by Amy Young, the second by you, I knew that even though I hadn't been looking for a martial art to train in, I had found what I was looking for.

 I dove in with both feet.
 I trained as much as I could; Tuesday, Wednesday, Thursday and Saturday.
 I trained at class, at home at work, I trained anytime I had a free moment.
 I remember practicing while reading a novel.
 I trained so often that when Monday classes were added I was told by one instructor to not attend, because they didn't want me to burn out.